Chad-Glazier/exhibit-site/README.md

 ## Environment Variables

-you need to set up the environment variables.
+Now you need to set up the environment variables.
 The `example.env.local` file describes the variables that need to be set, but it does not provide working examples.
 Below, I will describe each environment variable and how to get an appropriate value for it.
 If you're new to NextJS, be aware that these variables will be set in a `.env.local` file, *not* `.env`.

 ### General